dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 By virtue of the `State` properties not updating until `IInputBackend.Update` is called, the states enumerated by the lists will not change until `Update` is called.

-`Update` will call `IInputBackend.Update` on each of the `Backends`, passing in an actor which implements `IMouseActor`, `IKeyboardActor`, `IGamepadActor`, and `IJoystickActor` with each of the methods invoking a matching event defined in "Custom List Types".
+`Update` will call `IInputBackend.Update` on each of the `Backends`, passing in an actor which implements `IActor`, `IMouseActor`, `IKeyboardActor`, `IGamepadActor`, and `IJoystickActor` with each of the methods invoking a matching event defined in "Custom List Types".

 After the lists have been updated, the `Update` method compares the old state and the new state for that device and raises events accordingly.
 If there is no old state available for a device, the `ConnectionChanged` event (read on!) within each of the custom lists is called with a value of `true` signifying that a device has connected.
 Likewise, if there is no new state available for a device we have old state for, the `ConnectionChanged` event will be called with a value of `false` signifying that a device has been disconnected.